ZacharyTalis/ShapeCorners/README.md

 - `Blacklist`: List of window class names that will be excluded from applying ShapeCorners.
 Separate them by `,`.
 E.g.:
     - `Blacklist=krunner`
     - `Blacklist=krunner,display`
+- `SquareEdgesX`: Extra X coordinates in which SquareAtScreenEdge should take effect.
+Useful when monitors are placed horizontally from each other, or with monitors of different resolutions.
+E.g.:
+    - `SquareEdgesX=1080,1081,3000,3001`
+- `SquareEdgesY`: Extra Y coordinates in which SquareAtScreenEdge should take effect.
+Useful when monitors are placed vertically from each other, or with monitors of different resolutions.
+E.g.:
+    - `SquareEdgesY=1920`

 After changing config, run:
 ```bash